LEEYJ1021/structural-signal-irrelevance/README.md

 *Figure 18 [process diagram] — the full M-series evidentiary flow: a pre-registered gate (STEP A) checks whether all four Size-blind/Campaign-adaptive × OLS/HistGB-MAE 95% CIs include 0.
-Because they all did (gate NOT triggered), the analysis explicitly forks into (1) an exploratory scan across 12 strategies × 9 models, flagged throughout for winner's-curse risk, and (2) a model-class-representative re-test (OLS/HistGB/RandomForest/ SVR-RBF) that was pre-specified and independently bootstrapped (200 reps) rather than chosen after seeing which scan cell performed best.*
+Because they all did (gate NOT triggered), the analysis explicitly forks into (1) an exploratory scan across 12 strategies × 9 models, flagged throughout as hypothesis-generating rather than conclusive, and (2) a model-class-representative re-test (OLS/HistGB/RandomForest/
+SVR-RBF) that was pre-specified and independently bootstrapped (200 reps) rather than chosen after seeing which scan cell performed best.*